YADRO-KNS/openpower-esel-parser/README.md

 The following environment must be available to build the project:
 - C++17 compiler;
 - Perl with installed XML::Simple package;
-- Autotools (automake and autoconf) with autoconf-archive.
+- Autotools (automake and autoconf) with autoconf-archive;
+- pkg-config, libtool, make.

+See `./ci/Dockerfile` for more details.

-Build sequence:
+### Build using docker
+Execute `./ci/build.sh`.
+This script builds docker image, compiles the project inside container and runs the tests.

+### Manual build
+1. Install all dependencies;
-1. Remake the GNU Build System files:
+2. Remake the GNU Build System files:
    `./bootstrap.sh`
-2. Update git submodules to get HostBoot's source code.
+3. Update git submodules to get HostBoot's source code.
 This step is optional if you use external path, see `configure --help` for details;
-3. Configure the project:
+4. Configure the project:
    `./configure`
-4. Build the library:
+5. Build the library:
    `make`

 ### Unit tests